-As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0446-2007, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the change of the underlying hardware.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0528-2008, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on the integration of the Winter AG as card manufacturer, the change of the package type from MCC8 to T-M8.4-8-9 and the change of the type of antenna (ID Card instead of an inlay that will be embedded into a MRTD).